mahim99/Programming-Questions-on-C-/README.md

 Q4: Print all numbers between 1 and 100 which are not divisible by 3.\
 Q5: Check if the given number is prime or not.\
 Q6: Print all prime numbers between two given numbers.\
-Q7: Implement a basic calculator which can take two numebrs as input from user and perform the basic operations (+, -, *, /).
+Q7: Implement a basic calculator which can take two numebrs as input from user and perform the basic operations (+, -, *, /).\
+Q8: Write a program to output whether a number is divisible by 2 and 3 or divisible by any one of them.